If you want a shot at a CRN IMPACT Award, pay attention to our rules and recommendations.

 This category is open to any distributor active in Australia, both Australian and international companies, as long as the project, campaign, initiative or service being submitted was focused on the Australia market.

 Entries are now closed.
-The finalists will be announced in July.
+The finalists will be announced in July and the winners will this year be announced in mid-September in a video format.
 If any questions, please email: email@example.com

 On the first page of the online entry form, you can provide contact information and a very brief overview of the project/solution.
 We recommend you fill in this information as soon as possible so we contact you with updates.